Don-t-Fail/ThAmCo-Products/readme.md

 ## Overview
-This web service handles stock and pricing within the ThAmCo project.
-Whilst this was mainly developed as an API controller, more views have been added to help finish some requirements.
+This web service handles products within the ThAmCo project.
+Stores product data and is the main place where products are shown to users.
 ## Tools Used
 * Visual Studio 2019 (With ReSharper)
 * Visual Studio Test Suite (Microsoft.VisualStudio.TestTools.UnitTesting)